wp-plugins/avenaz-d-gallery/readme.txt

 == Description ==

-AVENAZ DGallery is easies plugin to show all the images in a directory in jQuery Masonary using easy to use short code.
+AVENAZ D-Gallery is easies plugin to show all the images in a directory in jQuery Masonary using easy to use short code.

 You can use this plugin into pages and posts easily